warlord0/MickHargraves/notes/guides/chapter outlines/Blood Tithe - Chapter Outline.md

 [See Blood Tithe (v2): Refined Novel Outline](Blood Tithe (v2): Refined Novel Outline.md)

+!!! note

+    I changed the way I wanted this to go.
+Some of the scenes may be reusable

 ## Book #2 - Chapter-by-Chapter Outline

 ### ACT I: THE SILENCED DEMON